GrzegorzDrozd/fig-standards/proposed/phpdoc.md

 method to provide it.
 In this situation, the child class would have a @method tag for each magic setter or getter method.

+Optionally name can be FQSEN for method name when `__call()` act as a proxy that passes call to other object.
+When FQSEN points to specific class/method then redirect goes directly to that method.
+When FQSEN points to an abstract method or method defined in an Interface then call is passed to that family of functions based on some logic inside `__call()`.

 The @method tag allows the author to communicate the type of the arguments and return value by including those types in the signature.